devlumeai/devlumeai/README.md

 ## ✨ We Build.
 We Automate.
 We Elevate.

-*Devlume AI is a next-generation tech agency delivering scalable web platforms, intelligent mobile apps, enterprise-grade CRM & ERP systems, and cutting-edge AI automation — all under one roof.*
+*Devlume AI is a next-generation tech agency delivering scalable web platforms,*
+*intelligent mobile apps, enterprise CRM & ERP systems, and cutting-edge AI automation.*

 </div>